Article Translations: (Spanish)

 - having no desire to take part in favorite things or activities

-- engaging in self-destructive behavior (drinking alcohol, taking drugs, or cutting, for example)
+- self-destructive behaviors (drinking alcohol, taking drugs, or cutting, for example)

 Being a teen is not easy.
 There are many new social, academic, and personal pressures.
-And for teens who have additional problems to deal with, such as living in violent or abusive environments, life can feel even more difficult.
+And for teens who have other problems to deal with, such as living in violent or abusive environments, life can feel even harder.

 Some teens have learning problems or attention problems that make it hard for them to succeed in school.
 They may feel disappointed in themselves or feel they are a disappointment to others.